fetchai/agents-aea/docs/hacking-an-agent.md

     os.remove(OUTPUT_FILE)
 ```

-## Initialise the agent
+## Initialise the AEA
 We use the private key file we created to initialise a wallet, we also create the stub connection, tell it what Ledger APIs we are going to use (none in this example) and create a resources object containing skills, protocols and connections (this is initially empty).

-Then we pass all of this into the AEA constructor to create our agent.
+Then we pass all of this into the AEA constructor to create our AEA.
 ``` python
 # Set up the wallet, stub connection, ledger and (empty) resources
 wallet = Wallet({DEFAULT: DEFAULT_PRIVATE_KEY_FILE})